 Which is the best?

-We do really like the Go card in this instance.
+We do really like the GO All Inclusive card in this instance.
 The Inclusion of the Shedd aquarium really sells it.
 The Nature of any Visit to Chicago is always quite hectic and the all-inclusive pass suits this quite well.
 For short trips, the Explorer pass does work very well though simply having a few good attraction to visit in the City really helps make the trip special without the stress of cramming things in.
-For longer visits, we prefer the Go Card though.
+For longer visits, we prefer the Go All Inclusive Card though.

 Go Chicago Card in Practice?